BCCDC-PHL/collapse-short-branches/README.md

 It performs the following transformations on the tree:

 1. Collapse all branches shorter than `--minimum_branch_length` (default 0.000001) down to zero.
-2. Re-order the nodes of the tree by:
+2. Re-order the nodes of the tree in descending order by:
     1. Number of descendants
     2. Edge length
     3. Label
-  ...in descending order
 3. Resolve polytomies

 ## Usage